Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

 Table~\ref{tab: common-para} shows the searching space of three common parameters, including learning rate, weight decay and dropout rates.

-\subsection{Specific Parameters for Competitors}
+\subsubsection{{\textbf{Specific Parameters for Competitors}}}

 All models follow the default parameter settings on their public codes.
-For GPRGNN, we set the order of graph filter (frequency-domain filters often use finite orders) to 10 and the dropout rate before the propagation of GPR weights to 0.5, and let the coefficients $\gamma_k$ be initialized by PPR and set the $\alpha$ to 0.5.
-For FAGCN, the residual coefficient $\epsilon$ of initial feature is set to 0.3.
-Following the original setting, the number of layer is 4 for homophilous graphs and 2 for heterophilous ones.
-For WRGAT, the relations of multi-relational computation graph is set to 10.
-For HOG, all parameter settings follow the authors' settings.
+For GPRGNN, we set the order of the graph filter (frequency-domain filters often use finite orders) to 10 and the dropout rate before the propagation of GPR weights to 0.5, and let the coefficients $\gamma_k$ be initialized by PPR and set the $\alpha$ to 0.5.
+For FAGCN, the residual coefficient $\epsilon$ of the initial feature is set to 0.3.
+Following the original setting, the number of layers is 4 for homophilous graphs and 2 for heterophilous ones.
+For WRGAT, the relations of the multi-relational computation graph are set to 10.
 For GBKSage, the hyper-parameter $\lambda$ to balance two losses is set to 30.
-For SNGNN, we set the top $k=10$, threshold $thr=0.5$, $\alpha=0.5$ and number of layer is 1.
+For SNGNN, we set the top $k=10$, threshold $thr=0.5$, $\alpha=0.5$ and the number of layers is 1.
 For HOG, the threshold $r=0.8$ and $r_2=0.1$.
+For CPGNN, we use the best variant CPGNN-Cheby-1 according to their reported accuracies.

-\subsection{Specific Parameters for NCGCN}
+\subsubsection{\textbf{Specific Parameters for NCGCN}}